-During our water and sewer testwork, we found that two (2) alderpersons, and several other customers had outstanding balances that have extended beyond a reasonable period of time.
+During our water and sewer testwork, we found that several other customers had outstanding balances that have extended beyond a reasonable period of time.

 Auditor's Recommendation

 We strongly suggest that the City enforce its payment policies.
 In addition, the City should implement administrative control procedures to ensure that collection procedures are properly executed in a timely manner.
 This will help to improve collections and thereby increase the profitability and the availability of funds.